 - Find a local screening

 - Don’t see a screening near you?
 Consider hosting your own!

-* Please note that buying a DVD doesn’t grant public performance rights, so you can’t hold a public screening.
-DVDs are for private home viewing only.
+* Please note that buying a DVD, renting or buying the streaming version on a third party site like Netflix, iTunes or Amazon does not grant public performance rights, so you may not hold a public screening.
+DVDs and individual streaming are for private home viewing only.
 If you would like to host a screening outside of your home, visit our host a screening page to get started.